azkiflay/kubernetes/README.md

 Firstly, Terraform provides *unified workflow* management when other AWS infrastructure components are also deployed using Terraform.
 Secondly, Terraform enables *full lifecycle management* by creating, updating and deleting resources easily.
 Thirdly, Terraform determines resource dependency graphs before creating the EKS cluster.

-One of the easiest ways to create an EKS cluster is using a [Terraform repository](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks) provided by HashiCorp.
+One of the easiest ways to create an EKS cluster is using a [Terraform's EKS repository](https://developer.hashicorp.com/terraform/tutorials/kubernetes/eks) provided by HashiCorp.
 The Terraform configuration provisions security groups, Virtual Private Cloud (VPC), and an EKS cluster.

 The following demonstrates how EKS clusters can be created using Terraform. </br>
 **WARNING:** YOU WILL BE CHARGED when you execute these commands, according to [Amazon EKS pricing](https://aws.amazon.com/eks/pricing/).
 Therefore, remember to issue "**terrafrom destroy**" after you are done with your experimentation so that you DO NOT LEAVE any EKS clusters running, for which you will be charged.